 Empower Your Own Employees

-Nerdwallet and MoneyLion turned to influential black leaders in finance, asking them to reflect on lessons they learned over the past decade.
-Do you have black leaders within your organization that you can look to for lessons and reflections?
-Round up their insight into a blog post or article, include their photos and share with your internal and external audiences.
+Do you have Black leaders within your organization that you can look to for lessons and reflections?
+Round up their insight into a blog post or article, include their photos, and share it with your internal and external audiences.

 Education & Literature

 Historically, history classes often focus on the victories of white men – but that’s only part of the story.
-Give some thought to how you can better educate your staff on unsung heroes in black history.
+Give some thought about how you can better educate your staff on unsung heroes in Black history.
 The History Makers offers a video on “Blacks in Finance: A Rich History” that can be helpful when pulling together content.
 This could be in the format of lunch and learns, or an internal email campaign.
 Get creative and drive engagement by making free Kahoot quizzes that accompany the lessons.

 Self-Assessments